gary-jipp/lighthouse-node-pg/notes.md

 - makes this easy

 - install dotenv
-- create an `.env` file & add secrets
+- create an `.env` file & add secrets.
+Add to .gitignore!!
 - `require("dotenv").config();`  as 1st line
 - remove secrets from code and replace with env variables